stella-cv/stella_vslam/README.md

 ## Currently working on

+- Refactoring
+- Algorithm changes and parameter additions to improve performance
+- Add tests
+- Marker integration
+- Implementation of extra camera models
+- Python bindings
 - IMU integration

-- Python bindings
-- Implementation of extra camera models
-- Refactoring
+The higher up the list, the higher the priority.
 Feedbacks, feature requests, and contribution are welcome!

 ## License